 Zenko can be deployed on a managed-Kubernetes cluster on Google Cloud (GKE) using the Helm charts distributed in its repository.
 There are many other ways to run Zenko on a Kubernetes cluster, including our favorite Kubernetes distribution MetalK8s.
 The Helm charts are designed to isolate how Zenko is deployed from where it is deployed: any Kubernetes cluster will be good to get started.
 In some ways, it helps developers like Zenko itself tries to give developers the freedom to choose the best cloud storage system, abstracting the complex choices like supporting multiple APIs or aggregate metadata.
-GKE is an easy way to quickly set up a cloud-agnostic storage platform.
+GKE is an easy way to quickly setup a cloud-agnostic storage platform.

 Create Role For Tiller

-Google Kubernetes Engine requires Role-Based Access Control to be setup.
+Google Kubernetes Engine requires Role Based Access Control to be setup.
 The first step is to create a serviceaccount

 for tiller